bewuethr/pandoc-bash-blog/README.md

 than `master`; the generated HTML files are pulled into the `master` branch, committed and then pushed to a remote.
 This works for GitHub pages deploying the `master` branch.

+## Subcommands

+There are two subcommands:

+### `pbb build`

+- Cleans the `artifacts` directory, then copies the `images` directory in there
+- Generates the index file, `index.md`
+- Converts the markdown files with datestamps in their names and `index.md` to HTML, copies the results into `artifacts`

+### `pbb deploy`

+- Checks out the `master` branch
+- Deletes everything but the `artifacts` directory
+- Copies the contents of `artifacts` into the repository root directory
+- Adds, commits and pushes everything to the remote
+- Checks out the previous branch